lammps/lammps/doc/src/molecule.rst

 * *Special Bond Counts, Special Bonds* = special neighbor info
 * *Shake Flags, Shake Atoms, Shake Bond Types* = SHAKE info

-For the Types, Bonds, Angles, Dihedrals, and Impropers sections,  each atom, bond, etc. type can be listed either as a number (numeric type) or as an alphanumeric :doc:`type label <labelmap>`.
-Type labels cannot start with a number, and a label map must have previously been defined by a :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` command.
+For the Types, Bonds, Angles, Dihedrals, and Impropers sections, each atom/bond/angle/etc type can be specified either as a number (numeric type) or as an alphanumeric type label.
+The latter is only allowed if type lables have been defined, either by the :doc:`labelmap
+<labelmap>` command or in data files read by the :doc:`read_data
+<read_data>` command which have sections for Atom Type Labels, Bond
+Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
+<Howto_type_labels>` doc page for the allowed syntax of type labels
+and a general discussion of how type labels can be used.

 If a Bonds section is specified then the Special Bond Counts and Special Bonds sections can also be used, if desired, to explicitly